 Everything from your website and social media to your ebook landing page and checkout page can match, just like it does for SistaSense, a community and mentorship for female entrepreneurs:

 Most importantly: you keep all the money that your customers pay for your ebook!
-Instead of getting 35% or 70% of the ebook’s revenue, you get everything (minus the Stripe fees), which makes it a more reliable income stream.
+With ConvertKit Commerce and a ConvertKit Free plan, instead of getting 35% or 70% of the ebook’s revenue, you are only charged a 3.5%+30c transaction fee for each ebook you sell.
+That makes ebooks sales a more reliable income stream.

 5 steps to find the right price for your ebook